mdn/content/files/en-us/mozilla/add-ons/webextensions/api/webrequest/index.md

 The listener function is passed a `details` object containing information about the request.
 This includes a request ID, which is provided to enable an add-on to correlate events associated with a single request.
 It is unique within a browser session and the add-on's context.
 It stays the same throughout a request, even across redirections and authentication exchanges.

 To use the `webRequest` API for a given host, an extension must have the `"webRequest"` [API permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#api_permissions) and the [host permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions) for that host.
 To use the `"blocking"` feature, the extension must also have the `"webRequestBlocking"` API permission.
-To ensure blocking web requests are always processed, web extensions using blocking features are started early during Firefox startup.

 To intercept resources loaded by a page (such as images, scripts, or stylesheets), the extension must have the host permission for the resource as well as for the main page requesting the resource.
 For example, if a page at `https://developer.mozilla.org` loads an image from `https://mdn.mozillademos.org`, then an extension must have both host permissions if it is to intercept the image request.